bitwarden/help/_articles/faqs/security-faqs.md

 **A:** On installation, the Browser Extension will ask permission to access your clipboard in order to use the scheduled clipboard clear function (accessed in the **Options** menu).

 When this **optional feature** is enabled, clipboard clear will clear any Bitwarden entries made by or filled on a configurable interval.
 Access to the clipboard allows Bitwarden to do this *without* removing a clipboard item not associated from the Bitwarden application by checking the last-copied item again the last-copied item from your Vault.
 Please note, this feature is **off by default**.

+#### Q: Is Bitwarden FIPS Compliant?

+**A:** Bitwarden uses [FIPS compliant libraries and cryptography](https://bitwarden.com/help/article/what-encryption-is-used/#invoked-crypto-libraries), however the Bitwarden platform has not performed any FIPs certifications.
+Most FIPS installations of Bitwarden leverage the self-hosting option to make evaluations (i.e. Cybersecurity Maturity Model Certification) easier.

+#### Q: Can I restrict access to Bitwarden to certain devices?

+**A:** Using self-hosting, you can use custom firewall and NGINX configurations as well as VPN/VLAN access control to determine the device types and/or network layer access for your Bitwarden instance.
+You may also use other tools such as device-level certificates to control specific device access to the Bitwarden instance as well.